RahulSambaraju/starter-hugo-research-group/content/post/new-paper-on-race-categories-accepted-in-journal-of-social-issues/index.md

   focal_point: Smart
   preview_only: false
 ---
-‘My mother did not have civil rights under the law’: race categories, past oppression, and negotiating positions on Critical Race Theory

-Dr Rahul Sambaraju

-Abstract
+*Abstract*

-What is the relevance of historic oppression of racial groups for contemporary rights and entitlements?
-In this paper, I examine how racial group membership is constructed and oriented to as implying historical oppression and its relevance for contemporary interracial relations in the form of supporting or opposing Critical Race Theory (CRT) teaching in the US public school system.
-I examine debates and discussions on CRT televised in the American news media using discursive psychological approaches.
-Findings show that race categories are used to, first, negotiate rights and entitlements to discuss and support or oppose CRT in schools.
-Second, race categories are used to justify opposition to CRT.
-In both case, race categories are used to implicate historical racial oppression and its current salience.
-Race categories are treated to implicate normative claims to knowledge, experience, and entitlements proceeding from historical racial oppression in the US.
-These findings are discussed in relation to work in discursive psychology on race and racism and CRT itself.
+How do persons negotiate the relevance of historic racial injustice for contemporary concerns?
+In this paper, I show that persons could develop and use racial categorizations in association with family relations to make salient (or not) the relevance of past racial injustice for contemporary concerns.
+I examined how people construct and orient to racial group membership as implying historical oppression, and its relevance for contemporary interracial relations in the form of supporting or opposing Critical Race Theory (CRT) teaching in the United States public school system.
+I examined debates and discussions on CRT televised in the American news media using discursive psychological approaches.
+Findings show that race categories were developed and used in relation to one's ancestors: parents, aunts and uncles, and distant generations.
+This was done to raise the salience of past racial injustice, which otherwise would involve offering historic or other social structural arguments.
+The use of family derived race categories at once personalized and enhanced the credibility of the speaker, and countered possible implications for taking responsibility for past actions.
+These family-derived race categories were then a resource speakers could use to negotiate their position on CRT.
+These findings are discussed in relation to the relevance of time for negotiating racism.
+Further arguments are developed in relation to how an ethnomethodological approach can illuminate critical arguments on race and racism.
-Keywords: Critical race theory, race categories, racial oppression, membership categorization analysis, discursive psychology.